Pnwcomputers/The-Computer-Handbook/Part II - Internet Safety & Cybersecurity/Chapter 7 - What to Do If You're Infected/Chapter7-WhattoDo_IfYoure_Infected.md

+---
-## Chapter 7: What to Do If You're Infected
+# Chapter 7: What to Do If You're Infected

-**Emergency Response: Professional Malware Removal Procedures That Actually Work**
+## Emergency Response: Professional Malware Removal Procedures That Actually Work
+---

 > "Every minute counts when dealing with malware.
 The right response in the first hour can save weeks of recovery time." - Professional reality after 20+ years of emergency cleanings.

-After removing 70,000+ infections, this chapter gives you the exact step-by-step procedures we use to assess, contain, and eliminate malware infections.
+After over 20 years of computer security, repairs, and migrations, this chapter gives you the exact strategies and professional realities we use on the front lines to cover **The Professional Malware Removal Procedures**.

 ### What You'll Learn in This Chapter: